Who can get it

 You usually need to be an Australian resident to get a payment from us.
 We explain how we define an Australian resident.

-There are different locations where COVID-19 lockdowns, hotspots or movement restrictions apply in New South Wales.
-There are also different payment periods.
+There are no locations where COVID-19 lockdowns, hotspots or movement restrictions apply in New South Wales.